19 KiB

 After completing your secondary zone setup, check for syntax errors using named-checkconf

-, then restart BIND using systemctl restart bind9
+, then restart BIND9 using systemctl restart bind9

 to apply the changes.